neliCZka/test_blog/_posts/_drafts/2017-12-13-tester-in-team.markdown

 #### We wanna monkey that do the stuff

 I'll start with the bad example.
 I came there and first of all I got a test.
 Really a bunch of papers with questions and tasks that I should finish.
-I told them that it would be nice to tell me at least some info about the position first.
+I told them that I would love to hear some info about the position first.
 So they told me few words about the project and just wanted me to do the test asap.
 No wonder that I was already bad-tempered and reserved, I felt uncomfortable.
 I did the test.
 There was a programming on paper (sweet), SQL on paper (also sweet, one does SQL on paper often in real life!), some testing stuff and also some moreless advanced bash commands.
 I was not mentally prepared for any test, because I expected a chat about the position and about myself first because we can easily find out that it won't be fit anyway.
 I did not finish everything in the test on time.
 But they asked how to finish the things which was fine because I could show that I know how to make it work, so I felt better.